droglenc/NCMTH207/modules/Anova-1Way/HW3.md

 </pre>

 1. Assess the independence assumption.
-1. Thoroughly (\textit{use all possible options}) test the equal variances assumption.
+1. Thoroughly (*use all possible options*) test the equal variances assumption.
 1. Thoroughly test the normality assumption.
 1. Thoroughly test the outliers assumption.